anttisalonen/progbook/rst/js.rst

 The code in this example isn't very useful as a whole but includes different snippets which are needed for our guessing game:

-* A random floating point number between 0 and 1 can be obtained by calling Math.random()
+* Line 7: The function Math.random() is called which returns a random floating point number between 0 and 1.
+This is furthermore multiplied by 20 to get a number between 0 and 20.
+This line also demonstrates use of variables in JavaScript.
+The variable is defined outside the function, such that the random number is only generated once, at page load.
+* Line 8: The function Math.floor() is called to round the number down to an integer.
+The result is a number between 0 and 19.
-* Numbers can be rounded down by using Math.floor()
+* Line 11: Different strings and variables can be *concatenated*, or put together, using the "+" operator.
-* HTML tag <input> with type="text" introduces a text box, the value of which can be read using JavaScript.
+* Lines 12-18: JavaScript also supports branches.
+* Line 19: We can obtain the value of an element in DOM and store it in a variable.
+We can append to an existing string using the "+=" operator.
+* Line 22: In HTML, we can use the "<input>" tag with attribute 'type="text"' to create a *text box*.
+The user can type text in it.
+We read the contents of this text box in our JavaScript code on line 14.

+*Exercise*: What does the above page do?
+Try it out.
+Try reloading the page.

 Now we have everything we need to put our game together.
 What we'll need is:

-1) Some JS logic to generate the random number
+1) Some JS logic to generate the random number which is the number the computer "thinks" of, and which the user is expected to guess.
+Note that you'll need to have this code *outside* any of your functions, such that the number is generated only once per page load.
 2) A text field where to input what the guess is
 3) A button indicating we'd like to make a guess
 4) More JS logic to check the guess against the number the computer is thinking of
-5) Text indicating whether our guess is correct or not
+5) Changing the text in the paragraph to indicate whether our guess is correct, too low, or too high

 You may need to debug JavaScript, for example if you make a typo, causing your program to not run correctly.
 How to debug JavaScript depends on your browser.
 For example with Chrome, you can hit F12 to bring up the developer information panel.
 This shows any JavaScript errors, for example.
-You'll also need to store the value to be guessed as a global variable, that is, outside any function.
-This ensures the value will stay persistent.

-*Exercise*: Implement the guessing game.
-Good luck!
-Once you're done, or if you get stuck, you can take a look at the "Solutions to exercises" section on the book home page to see an example implementation.
+*Exercise*: Implement the guessing game where the computer thinks of a number and the player needs to guess which number it is.
+The JavaScript code should give hints to the player whether the guess is too small, too large, or correct.

 *Exercise*: Have the program count the number of guesses, and display the total number at the end.